Collin McHugh: Boston Red Sox

 On March 5, 2020, McHugh signed a one-year contract with the Boston Red Sox.
 On July 19, the team announced that he would not play during the start-delayed 2020 season, noting that McHugh's "elbow was not responding as he had hoped" following a non-surgical procedure during the offseason.
 He was added to the team's restricted list on July 23.
 On October 28, McHugh elected free agency.

 Tampa Bay Rays

 On February 21, 2021, McHugh signed a one-year, $1.8 million contract with the Tampa Bay Rays.
+On July 7, McHugh combined with Josh Fleming, Diego Castillo, Matt Wisler, and Peter Fairbanks to no–hit the Cleveland Indians.
+However, since the feat was achieved in a truncated seven–inning doubleheader game, it was not recorded as an official no-hitter.

 Atlanta Braves

 On March 15, 2022, McHugh signed a two-year contract worth $10 million with the Atlanta Braves.
 The deal includes a $6 million club option for 2024 and a $1 million buyout.
+Following the 2023 season, the Braves declined McHugh's option.

+On January 22, 2024, McHugh announced his retirement from baseball.

 International career

 On October 29, 2018, McHugh was selected as a member of the MLB All-Stars for the 2018 MLB Japan All-Star Series.